25 Surprising Things You Didn’t Know About PEMF

 PEMF is a type of technology that promotes cellular communication, which in turn enhances self-healing and wellness.
 It can be an amazing tool for those who are struggling with chronic mental health or medical conditions.

-In our center, we use PEMF as an in-clinic treatment and also use a mobile port.
-Both devices are effective ways to calm the nervous system and relieve symptoms associated with ADHD, anxiety, autism, mood and behavior, OCD, and PANS/PANDAS.
+For about a decade, I have used PEMF as both an in-clinic treatment and also use a mobile port.
+Both devices are effective ways to calm the nervous system and relieve symptoms associated with ADHD, anxiety, autism, mood and behavior, OCD, and PANS/PANDAS

-In our center, PEMF in-clinic treatment
+In our center, PEMF in-clinic treatment In our center, PEMF in-clinic Treatment

-PEMF mobile port
+PEMF mobile port PEMF mobile port

 PEMF therapy has been used since the 1950s to treat a variety of conditions.
 A 2010 research indicates that PEMF works better than placebo treatments for patients with depression for which most medications fail to work (Martiny et al., 2010).
 Furthermore, an 8-week study performed in 2020 showed that T-PEMF therapy can improve the effects of an ongoing anti-depression medication (Larsen et al., 2020).

-PEMF is safe for kids and adults but shouldn't be used by anyone that has a magnetic device such as a pacemaker.
+PEMF is safe for kids and adults but shouldn’t be used by anyone who has a magnetic device such as a pacemaker.
 Therapeutic PEMF is not to be confused with EMF, which mostly comes from electrical equipment and technologies.
 PEMFs come in a much lower frequency, usually around 50-60 Hz, which is beneficial in promoting cellular communication, health, and function.

-PEMF is effective because it works at a cellular level and fosters communications between the body's cells.
+We have countless stories of adults and kids who have witnessed the natural healing benefits of PEMF to calm their brains and start the process of healing and learning.
+PEMF is effective because it works at a cellular level and fosters communications between the body’s cells.
 It has changed lives and significantly improved the overall health and wellness of the families who have them at home.

 Watch PEMF in action!
 Here's a video where Dr. Roseann explains “What is PEMF?”